i000o/interactive-rating-component/README.md

 11. I added `:checked` and `:focus-visible` states.
 12. I styled the `thank-you` card.
 13. Refined my Sass to clean up my CSS file.
+14. I couldn't figure out the exact `box-shadow` set up in the design, particularly for the Thank-you state.
+I'll ask for feedback on this.

 ## Time taken